DoctorEww/software-assurance/CodeReview.md

   * **Automated Scan Issues:** No relateive automated scan issues encountered.

-  * **Code Review Summary:** The application minimizes any exposure of sensitive data to unauthroized users.
+  * **Code Review Summary:** The application minimizes any exposure of sensitive data to unauthorized users.
     * During [logging](https://github.com/DoctorEww/software-assurance/blob/main/Utility/log.jpg), very little sensitive data is logged.
     * When an incorrect authentication attempt is made, server scripts vendor.js and api.service.js respond as follows, "Username or password is incorrect.
 Try again." - [Response Link](https://github.com/DoctorEww/software-assurance/blob/main/Utility/BadAuth.jpg) This response reveals no data about the error that occured in authentication.
-    * The only data revealed to unathorized users is the password of the user that last logged in.
-This potentially reveals a slight amount of personal data.
+    * The only potentially sensitive data revealed to unathorized users is the email address of the user that last logged in.
+This potentially reveals a slight amount risk to personal data, however doesn't pose a significant threat to the security of the application.

 * [CWE-261: Weak Encoding for Password](https://cwe.mitre.org/data/definitions/261.html)
   * **Files Analyzed:**